Consulting Networking: How To Land Your Dream Job [UPDATED 2026]

 Top tips for consulting networking

-Use your network to prepare for interviews
+- Use your network to prepare for interviews.
+Insider knowledge can help you shine.

 Begin networking now.
 Even if you don’t have a specific role lined up yet, it takes time to build a good network organically, and you will learn as you go.
 Reach out to people you know, get to know consultants specifically, and attend networking events.
 Then, follow up with people you meet.

+Focus on who they know.
+Their standing in the company is relevant to your success.
 Don’t forget that the best networks aren’t forced.
 While consulting networking can seem contrived at times, it’s important to develop real social rapport with the people in your network.

 Once you have your target in sight, make sure the right people know you’re applying.
 If you’ve done your groundwork, your network will take care of you.